darktable-org/dtdocs/content/preferences-settings/config-directory.md

 ---
-title: configuration folder
+title: configuration directory
-id: config-folder
+id: config-directory
 weight: 150
 ---

-darktable stores its settings, presets, styles, library database, etc. in a default folder.
-This folder's location depends on your operating system and installation method.
+darktable stores its settings, presets, styles, library database, etc. in a default directory.
+This directory's location depends on your operating system and installation method.
 It can be changed by using the `--config-dir` option (see [darktable invocation](../special-topics/program-invocation/darktable.md)).

 * Linux
     + Installed via package manager or AppImage: `$HOME/.config/darktable`